-Designated teacher for cared for children

 Joanne Munro

 Mental Health Lead

 Amy Ellis-Stansfield

-1. Introduction:
+1. Introduction

-At Peover Superior Endowed Primary School we recognise the responsibility we have under Section 175 of the Education and Inspections Act 2002, to have arrangements for safeguarding and promoting the welfare of children.
+At Peover Superior Primary School recognise the responsibility we have under Section 175 of the Education and Inspections Act 2002, to have arrangements for safeguarding and promoting the welfare of children.
 The Governing Board in our school approve the S175/157 return to the Cheshire East Safeguarding Children's Partnership (CESCP) on a yearly basis.